sapcc/elektra/README.md

 **admin:** Should only pass with an domain admin user

-ENV can also be passed in command line like:
+The ENV parameters can also be passed in command line like:

 bin/cucumber CCTEST_PROJECT=admin CCTEST_USER=cctest_cluster_3_admin CCTEST_PASSWORD=XXX -p admin